Colostrum harvesting - Expressing your milk in the antenatal period

 There is no evidence that daily hand expression of colostrum can trigger labour for women who are not known to be at risk of premature labour.

-The antenatal expression of colostrum is contraindicated in the following circumstances:
+The antenatal expressing of colostrum is not meant to be done in the following circumstances:

 If you experience any uterine contractions during expressing, you should stop.
 If these continue, please contact your midwives.